Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 with our sex.
 We simultaneously submit to the authority of a natural, essential sex that conforms to a specific gender.
 We suggest that when we look into the mirror and suffer, our suffering comes from a sex that aligns itself with the wrong gender.
-We submit ourselves to a naturalizing conception of the body.
+We submit our self to a naturalizing conception of the body.

 What really is a natural woman?
 Do we transition out of the desire to be one?
 Queer people are often cast merely as trying to found our true self.
 We do not